edent11/Sudoku/README.md

 # Sudoku
-Sudoku Game implemented by backtracking algorithm for creating and solving Sudoku's grids, and tkinter library for GUI.
+Sudoku Game implemented by Backtracking algorithm for creating and solving Sudoku's grids.
+I also used Tkinter library for the GUI.